pepaslabs/LearningRxSwift/lesson3.8_doOn/README.md

 ### Problem project

-You can use [problem/RxSwiftButtonBackgroundColorDemo](problem/RxSwiftButtonBackgroundColorDemo) included in this repo as a starting point.
+You can use the project in the [problem](problem) folder of this repo as a starting point.

 **Note**: I have omitted the `Carthage` folder from the problem project, because it includes large binary files.
 In order to use the this project, you will need to run `carthage update --platform iOS`.